rally-carlos/notes/stackedit/Project Plans/Github Actions Proposal.md

 	- Decrease support time from 8h/week to 4/week (though initially this may be higher)
 	- Decrease maintance from 6h/month to 2h/month
 	- Reduce team provisioning time to 0
-	- Reduce team specific support questions to 0 (does not elimate platform level inqueries)inquiries
+	- Reduce team specific support questions to 0 (more focus on platform level inquiries)
  - Decrease in costs with enphemeral infrastracture and no additional vendor licensing.
     Exact current costs are unknown.
 GH Action runner infrastructure is more efficent and not persistant (besides such things as AMIs and Lambdas).